Abitagz/Dare-to-build/README.md

    As a leader, your people should be the source of your strength and what this dam showed me and inspired me is, when people united everything is possible!

-  ## Features

-  ## Testing
+  ## Structure
+    ### A simple tribute page with navigation

   ## Validator Testing

     HTML
- 	•	No errors were returned when passing through the official W3C validator
+    	•	yes errors were returned when passing through the official W3C validator

      CSS
-     	◦	No errors were found when passing through the official (Jigsaw) validator
+     	◦	yes errors were found when passing through the official (Jigsaw) validator

-  ## Unfixed Bugs

-  ## Deployment
-    (The process I went through )

   ## Credits

-    Slack community
+    Code Institute
+    github
+    All the Slack family who helped me through this, especially @Andrew Dempsey and @Matt Bodden_5p_Lead.
+    To defferent Youtube tutorial, it was very helpfull All the information/history on my tribute page, source mentioned on my contents!